skellis46/slipbox/possible benefits of somatic practices.md

 - see also in [[Ahmadi - Comparison of the effects of the Feldenkrais method]] -- big +1 for FM
 - see large review of science of body awareness in [[Mehling - If It All Comes Down to Bodily Awareness]].
 - what is the mechanism for changes? (assuming changes are real?)
+- working with trauma in [@payne-2015-somatic].
+Payne gives a very useful summary of efficacious aspects of [[interoception]]